Hoàng Thị Minh Hồng

 Hoàng Thị Minh Hồng (born 5 October 1972) is a Vietnamese environmental human rights defender who founded and directed an environmental rights organization.
 In 2023, she was imprisoned for tax evasion, after a trial which has been criticized by the United Nations, non-governmental organizations, and countries such as the United States as being politically motivated.

 Hồng was pardoned and released from prison on Friday, September 20, 2024, nearly 16 months after the arrest.
+She and her family resided in the United States from December 2024.

 Activities

 Hồng worked for the World Wildlife Fund from 2002 to 2009.
 Later she founded "Change" (styled CHANGE VN and an acronym for Centre of Hands-on Actions and Networking for Growth and Environment) which worked on environmental issues in Vietnam from 2013 to 2022.
 It was a national non-profit organization with the mission of raising awareness and inspiring the community to protect nature, the environment, and wildlife; combat climate change; and promote sustainable development.
 Hồng's decision in 2022 to close down the organization was partly because several environmental activists were arrested that year and in 2021.
 In 2023, she started an environmental consultancy called CHOICE.

 In 1997, she was the first Vietnamese person to set foot on Antarctica and became a UNESCO Young Envoy.
 In 2015, Climate Heroes listed her as an environmental hero.
 In 2018, former U.S. President Barack Obama wrote that Hồng was one of the young people who inspired him during the year; she was the first Vietnamese person to win an Obama Foundation scholarship at Columbia University.
 In 2019, she was one of five recipients of the Inspirational Ambassador award at the 2019 WeChoice Awards and won the title Green Warrior of the Year at the Elle Style Awards.
 Also in 2019, Forbes magazine voted Hồng as one of the 50 most influential women in Vietnam.